-This work was funded by Yale University and by the U.S. National Science Foundation via grant EAR-2026917 to MDL, grant EAR-1855206 to NC, and grant EAR-1853911 to EG. We thank the Yale Center for Research Computing for providing the research computing infrastructure for this study.
-We are also grateful to the Extreme Science and Engineering Discovery Environment (XSEDE) Texas Advanced Computing Center (TACC) at The University of Texas at Austin through allocation TG-EES200011 using XSEDE resources (Towns et al., 2014).
+This work was funded by Yale University and by the U.S. National Science Foundation via grant EAR-2026917 to MDL, grant EAR-1855206 to NC and grant EAR-1853911 to EG. This paper constitutes Los Alamos National Laboratory contribution number LA-UR-22-25477.
+We thank the Yale Center for Research Computing for providing the research computing infrastructure for this study.
+We are also grateful to the Extreme Science and Engineering Discovery Environment (XSEDE) Texas Advanced Computing Center (TACC) at The University of Texas at Austin through allocation TG-EES200011 using XSEDE resources (Towns et al. 2014).
 We acknowledge the Yale seismology group for helpful discussions.
-The Generic Mapping Tools (Wessel and Smith, 1998), ObsPy (Beyreuther et al., 2010), MSAT (Walker and Wookey, 2012) and SplitRacer (Reiss and Rmpker, 2017) were used in this research.
+The Generic Mapping Tools (Wessel & Smith 1998), ObsPy (Beyreuther et al. 2010), MSAT (Walker & Wookey 2012) and SplitRacer (Reiss & Rümpker 2017) were used in this research.
 We are grateful to the editor, Ana Ferreira, and an anonymous reviewer for their constructive comments that helped us improve the manuscript.